 The School Certifying Official (SCO) is Ms. Janice Wallace.
-She is located in Office 102 of the Betty Jo Hodges Student Services Complex.
+She is located in Office 122 of the Welcome Center.
 She may be reached at (870) 633-4480 or jwallace@eacc.edu

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
-More information about education benefits offered by VA is available here.

 Military Tuition Assistance (TA) Refund Policy and Schedule